Frequently Asked Questions

 + Is there an age requirement to rent a kayak or paddle board?

 You must be over 18 years of age to rent from The North Coast Outpost.
 Children under 18 must have a parent rent the equipment for them and a parental signature is required.
 PFDs (Personal Flotation Devices) must be worn at all times by both adults and minors!
+In some cases, children may ride with parents in a "one-person" vessel, depending on child weight/size and parent paddle-level.
+The minimum age for a child to operate a vessel unsupervised is 12 years old in calm conditions, and size/ability based when the conditions get windier.

 + Is the lake safe to swim, paddleboard, or kayak in?